boombador/boombador.github.io/_posts/2017-02-12-productivity-and-programming-tools.md

 ---

-*Note to the very few people who read this immediately after I posted it: I've edited this article significantly, first version was mainly a draft to motivate myself to continue editing it.
-You can easily review the git history if you like.*
+*Note to the very few people who read this immediately after I posted it: I've edited this article significantly, the first version was mainly a draft to motivate myself to continue editing.
+You can easily review the git history if you feel so inclined.*

 Stumbling through the intimidating experience of vimtutor for the first time was an extremely formative experience for me.
 When I grasped the expressive power of the interface